Esri/esri-leaflet-doc/src/pages/tutorials/working-with-feature-layers.md

 ---
 title: Working with feature layers
-description: Learn how to [the content] in Leaflet.
+description: Learn how to use feature layers in Leaflet.
 layout: tutorials.hbs
 ---